A model and method for analyzing the precision of binary measurement methods based on beta-binomial distributions, and related statistical tests: Introduction

-Wilrich~\cite{Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision} conducted statistical tests to detect laboratory effects by applying a test for independence in contingency tables, that is, applying a Chi-squared test.
-However, it is known that Chi-squared tests are applicable under two conditions, $np \geq 5$ and $n(1-p) \geq 5$, where $n$ is the number of repetitions in each laboratory and $p$ is a binomial probability.
-From these conditions, the number of repetitions $n$ must be more than $10$.
-Wilrich~\cite{Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision} mentioned this limitation, but proposed no alternative methods.
-However, many real-world examples of collaborative studies dealing with biological responses do not fulfill the requirement.
-Such collaborative studies are important in several fields, such as food safety, chemical risk assessments and managements, and so on; see examples in Section~\ref{sec:ex}.
-Note that the Organisation for Economic Co-operation and Development (OECD) has a key role in discussing how to conduct chemical risk assessments and management internationally, and the results of collaborative studies provide important information for OECD test guidelines.
-However, there are no details on how to conduct statistical analyses in the related OECD guidance documents~\cite{OECD_2005__No34}.
+\citet{wilrich2010DeterminationPrecisionQualitativeMeasurement} also conducted statistical tests to detect laboratory effects, by utilizing a chi-squared test for independence in contingency tables.
+However, it is known that chi-squared tests are applicable under two conditions, $np \geq 5$ and $n(1-p) \geq 5$, where $n$ is the number of repetitions in each laboratory and $p$ is a binomial probability; and given these conditions, the number of repetitions $n$ must be more than $10$.
+Wilrich noted this limitation, but proposed no alternative methods.
+However, there are many real-world examples of collaborative studies, especially those dealing with biological responses, that do not fulfill this requirement.
+Such collaborative studies are important in several fields, such as food safety, chemical risk assessment and management, and so on~\citep{iso2016ISO161402016Microbiology,oecd2018TestNo442EVitro}.
+Note that the Organisation for Economic Co-operation and Development (OECD) has a key role in discussing how to conduct chemical risk assessment and management internationally, and the results of collaborative studies provide important information for developing OECD test guidelines.
+However, there are no details on how to conduct statistical analyses in the related OECD guidance documents~\citep{oecd2005No34GuidanceDocument}.

-The aim of this study is to present new methods for analysing the precision of binary measurement methods and results.
-First, we provide a new model to evaluate the precision of binary measured values, based on beta-binomial distributions.
-Second, we propose a statistical test method that does not rely on any normal-approximation techniques.
-Our research is an extension of Wilrich’s approach~\cite{Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision}, but it aims to more appropriately analyse real-world examples discussed in some public and industrial agencies and to overcome the aforementioned limitation.
-Further, we demonstrate some real examples.

-This paper is organized as follows.
-Section 2 prepares notation and summarizes basic relevant facts.
-Section 3 presents the main results.
-First, we introduce the basic model and estimates of precision.
-Then, we define a Jeffreys-type confidence interval and propose an approach to statistically testing whether laboratory effects exist.
-In Section 4, some real-world examples are analysed using our model.
-Section 5 summarizes the findings of the study.